 The addition of ghee just simply augments the taste multifold.
 Do you know there are still places in northern part of India where all food is cooked only in ghee and no oil.

-Below is step by step recipe.
+Below is step by step recipe of tandoori ghee roast chicken.

 You can get these products from local Indian and Chinese stores across the UK.
 However in case you can’t get it or want to try fresh / raw ingredients, I will soon share recipe for the same using fresh spices too soon.